SCCWRP/FWCCalculator/README.md

 While always discrete, concentration and flowrate data be either paired or unpaired.
 Concentration and flowrate data are considered paired if every observation is contemporaneous with the other timeseries; i.e., is there a concentration datapoint for every flowrate value?
 Paired datasets can be from turbidity and other real-time instruments.
 Unpaired datasets include grab- and auto-sampling methods of determind the concentration of classical pollutants (e.g., TSS, total phosphorus, etc.).
 Unpaired datasets tend to have many fewer concentration datapoints than flowrate datapoints, and sample times are not guaranteed to coincide with a flowrate observation.
 Unpaired datasets remain more common than paired datasets, though both are supported by this calculator.

 Paired data -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a left-Reimann sum approximation.
-The average concentration over the interval is determined using a priori attribution approach.
+The average concentration for a computed volume is determined by the concentration value at the start of the interval, i.e., a priori attribution method from Tiernan et al. (IN PREPARATION).

 Unpaired data -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a trapezoidal approximation.
 An additional hurdle imposed by the discrete sample data is to determine what portion of the hydrograph data to use as a volume weight.
 This application uses a central attribution scheme, wherein a hydrograph segment is attributed to the nearest sample in time.
 Taken together, the trapezoidal approximation and central attribution schemes yield a volume weight, $V_i$, for sample $i$ written as